Resources for College Faculty to Learn Transition

 The Next Steps NH project developed a set of core competencies to enhance special education teacher candidate knowledge and skills about transition, based on existing standards and frameworks.
 Review the competencies and the other resources on this page for a better understanding of transition in preservice curricula and inservice professional development.

 Preservice Special Education Program Transition Competencies

-The Transition Competencies for Preservice Special Education Programs were developed in 2014 by the Next Steps NH project to enhance special education teacher candidate knowledge and skills about transition.
-There are six transition core competencies and 31 corresponding key elements.
+The Transition Competencies for Preservice Special Education Programs were developed in 2014 and revised in 2018 by the Next Steps NH project to enhance special education teacher candidate knowledge and skills about transition.
+There are six core transition competencies and 31 corresponding key elements.
 The standards are not required for New Hampshire state certification, but are intended to enhance curriculum efforts by providing a set of important transition skills and knowledge for beginning special educators.